Kimserey/Arche/doc.md

 ![preview](http://3.bp.blogspot.com/-EZCKWQsSnJU/Voi6a1yEi-I/AAAAAAAAAD0/M9vaJuCT7z8/s640/arche.gif)

-The WebSharper notation can be scary at first, but after getting used to it, it is quite straightforward.
-If you aren't familiar with it, I have wrote [a previous blog post where I give some explanations about the UI.Next.Html notation and how to use the reactive model Var/View of UI.Next](http://kimsereyblog.blogspot.sg/2015/08/single-page-app-with-websharper-uinext.html).
+If you aren't familiar with WebSharper.UI.Next html notation, I have wrote [a previous blog post where I give some explanations about the UI.Next.Html notation and how to use the reactive model Var/View of UI.Next](http://kimsereyblog.blogspot.sg/2015/08/single-page-app-with-websharper-uinext.html).

 We start first by creating empty containers for our future code: